-The specifics of some projects may also involve overlap with a project subject to another Class EA, such the Municipal Engineers Association Municipal Class EA.
+The specifics of some projects may also involve overlap with an undertaking subject to another Class EA, such as the Municipal Engineers Association Municipal Class EA.
 Where such overlap does occur, proponents of waterpower projects will be expected to consult with proponents of projects under other Class EAs and are encouraged to review project details with the MECP Regional Office.